fpcorso/data-blog/content/2023-10-30-machine-learning-metrics.md

 $$F1 Score = \frac{2 * Precision * Recall}{Precision + Recall}$$

 We often want a single metric that can tell us how well our model is performing while also taking into account both precision and recall.
-This is what F1 score (and the F-beta score it is based on) does.
+This is what F1 score (and the F-beta score) does.

 In math, there are different types of mean.
 If we used the arithmetic mean -- what most people think of when we say "mean" or "average" -- then we would put equal weight on precision and recall.
-If we had two models, one with 100% precision with 1% recall and one with 45% precision and 43% recall, the first model would have an arithmetic mean of 50.5% while the second model would have an arithmetic mean of 44%.
+If we had two models, one with 100% precision with 24% recall and one with 60% precision and 58% recall, the first model would have an arithmetic mean of 62% while the second model would have an arithmetic mean of 59%.
 However, we would probably want to use the second model as it has a better balance of precision and recall.

 Instead, we use something called the harmonic mean.
 This works similar to the arithmetic mean except that it leans more towards the lower number, i.e. a much worse value will pull down the second value more.
-So, the same two models above would instead have a harmonic mean of 2% and 44% respectively.
-This means that the second model is better than the first model.
+So, the same two models above would instead have a harmonic mean of 38.7% and 58.9% respectively.
+This shows that the second model is more balanced with higher values than the first model.

+### F-Beta Score

+$$FBeta Score = \frac{(1 + \beta^2) * Precision * Recall}{(\beta^2 * Precision) + Recall}$$

+The F-beta score is a generalization of the F1 score that introduces a parameter (beta) that allows us to control how much weight we put on precision versus recall.
+The F1 score is the same as the F-beta score when beta is 1.0.

+When beta is less than 1.0, we put more weight on precision.
+When beta is greater than 1.0, we put more weight on recall.
+This helps us to create a single, balanced metric with more weight on the metric we might care about more.

 ### Specificity